cgrand/macrovich/README.md

 ; anything outside these block is always visible as usual
 ```

-There's a third macro in Macrovich: `case` which allows to select which form to emit in a macro based on the *target language* rather than the *macro language*.
+`case` allows to select which form to emit in a macro based on the *target language* rather than the *macro language*.
 Consider these two macros:

 ```clj
 (defmacro broken []